YashAgarwal05/Universal_Asynchronous_Receiver_Transmitter/README.md

 This mechanism ensures that transmission begins only after reception is fully complete.

-## UART Transmitter Module

-The UART transmitter sends the stored data back to the PC.

-### Transmitter Operation

-- Waits for the reception completion flag
-- Initiates transmission by sending a start bit
-- Transmits stored data LSB first
-- Uses an internal counter to track transmitted bits
-- Sends a stop bit after all data bits are transmitted
-- Asserts a transmission-complete signal and returns to the idle state

 ## Overall System Operation

 - A key is pressed on the PC keyboard.